CircuitData/CircuitData-Language/Products.md

 * plating
 * plated_edges
 * plated_slots
-* plated_castellated_holes
 * coin_attachment
-* via
+* holes
   * Potential attributes:
-    * number_of_vias ( type is "integer".
-Describes the number of holes/vias in the process )
+    * number_of_holes ( type is "integer".
+Describes the number of holes in the process )
     * type ( type is "string".
-Describes the type of via.
-Choices are "through", "blind", "buried", "back_drill")
+Describes the type of hole.
+Choices are "through", "blind", "buried", "back_drill", "via")
     * plated ( type is "boolean".
-True to indicate plated vias )
+True to indicate plated holes )
+    * finished_size ( type is "number".
+The finished size of the holes in micrometers )
-    * size ( type is "number".
-The size of the vias in micrometers )
+    * tool_size ( type is "number".
+The size of the tool to be used in micrometers )
     * layer_start ( type is "string".
 Must refer to the name of a layer in the layers section )
     * layer_stop ( type is "string".
 Must refer to the name of a layer in the layers section )
     * depth ( type is "number".
-Indicates the depth of the via in micrometers )
+Indicates the depth of the holes in micrometers )
     * method ( type is "string".
 How the via is made.
 Can be either "routing, "drilling" or "laser", where default is "drilling" )
     * minimum_designed_annular_ring ( type is "number".
 The minimum designed annular ring in micrometers )
     * press_fit ( type is "boolean".
-True if the via is for press fit )
+True if the holes are for press fit )
     * copper_filled ( type is "boolean".
-True if the via is to be copper filled )
+True if the holes are to be copper filled )
     * staggered ( type is "boolean".
-True if the vias are staggered )
+True if the holes are staggered )
     * stacked ( type is "boolean".
-True if the vias are staggered )
+True if the holes are staggered )
     * alivh ( type is "boolean".
-True if ALIVH vias )
+True if ALIVH holes )
+    * castellated ( type is "boolean".
+True if plated half holes )

 ## Metrics
 The "metrics" element type is an "object" and can have the following sub-objects: